-Dr. Lohner’s skills as a surgeon allow him to perform intricate oral surgeries, including tooth extractions, wisdom tooth removal, gum surgery, and the insertion of dental implants.
-At Lexington Heights Dental, we utilize superior techniques, and have the state-of-the art equipment and advanced facilities necessary, to perform oral surgery procedures in a safe, convenient, and effective manner.
-In order to have a supremely successful outcome following surgery, you must be aware of what to expect before, during, and following treatment.
+Dr. Lohner’s skills as a surgeon allow him to perform intricate oral surgeries, including tooth extractions, wisdom tooth removal, gum surgery and the insertion of dental implants.
+At Lexington Heights Dental, we utilize superior techniques and have the state-of-the art equipment and advanced facilities necessary to perform oral surgery procedures in a safe, convenient and effective manner.
+In order to have a supremely successful outcome following surgery, you must be aware of what to expect before, during and following treatment.
 Patient education is essential to achieving the results that you want and the results your smile needs.
-Understanding the process in which your procedure will be performed will help you to understand the need for treatment.
-Often, patients need a tooth, or several teeth, to be extracted before overcrowding or structural damage within your smile occurs.
+Understanding the process in which your procedure will be performed will help you understand the need for treatment.
+Often, a patient needs a tooth, or several teeth, to be extracted before overcrowding or structural damage within their smile occurs.

 It is almost always best to keep your natural teeth because they support jaw health and are more effective at chewing and speaking than dental restorations.
 However, if a tooth causes harm to your mouth and cannot be healed, then we may recommend an extraction.
 A few of the reasons for a tooth extraction include:

 - Severe infection (such as periodontal disease) that has destroyed a significant portion of the tooth and supporting bone structure

 - Serious decay that has damaged a tooth beyond repair, making a successful restoration impossible